Luis-mn00/GNN-Fluids/README.md

 </div>

 ## Abstract
-This repository contains part of the code used in my MSc thesis at I3A about GNNs for free surface fluid simulations.
+This repository contains part of the code used at I3A (University of Zaragoza) about GNNs for free surface fluid simulations.
 The goal was to develop a digital twin of sloshing scenarios, where we want to simulate the movement of a fluid inside a container.
 To have real-time predictions we can not rely on classical numerical solvers, but we use a Deep Learning surrogate model.
 In particular, we trained a Thermodynamics Informed Graph Neural Network (TIGNN).

 ## Methodology